 “Karma Chameleon” by Culture Club

-If you have been a regular reader of Mark Tokarski’s work here at Piece of Mindful or of Miles Mathis’ writings, your ears just perked up, I think.
-On these lists you will recognize a number of recording artists whom Mark and Miles, for independent reasons, suspect of being projects of Intelligence, promoted far above their actual talent grade to an artificial level of popularity.
+If you have been a regular reader of Mark Tokarski’s work here at Piece of Mindful, your ears just perked up, I think.
+On these lists you will recognize a number of recording artists who, for independent reasons, are suspected of being projects of Intelligence, promoted far above their actual talent grade to an artificial level of popularity.
 In a future installment, I will try to add another name to that list.

 What I hope to offer with this multi-part essay is some insight into what the promoters try to accomplish by putting these particular artists forward in popular culture.
 But first, a more philosophical look at earworms and echoes …